gndrmnn/nodepool/TESTING.rst

 Testing Nodepool
 ================

-Below you can find the instructions, how to run the tests for Nodepool in Ubuntu 22.04 and Python 3.10.
+Below you can find the instructions, how to run the tests for Nodepool in Debian Bullseye.

 -------------